· 7 min read

 Introducing ATT (App Tracking Transparency)

-For you to know how many of your users opted-in, we need to go over how Apple introduced ATT (App Tracking Transparency).
+To know how many of your users opted-in, we need to review how Apple introduced ATT (App Tracking Transparency).

 Apple released the ATT framework in iOS 14.0, but they waited until iOS 14.5 before you needed to ask for consent.
-This is important to know, as the data between 14.0 and 14.5 can be a bit misleading.
+This is important, as the data between 14.0 and 14.5 can be misleading.

-In short, the ATT framework can report the current AuthorizationStatus at all times.
+In short, the ATT framework can always report the current AuthorizationStatus.
 There’s more on this here.
 But to give you an idea of what this means, a device can report four different AuthorizationStatus values:

 |authorized||The user provided consent for this app.|